null

 For those who need a thermometer, portable option, pocket dial thermometers are the way to go.
 Small and easy to carry, these thermometers often have a clip to attach to a pocket or belt so you can on the go temperature measurements are a snap.
 We encourage you to read reviews from our customers to help others make informed decisions.

 Surface thermometers are for surface thermometers temperature measurement.
 They have a flat broad surface for accurate readings and are perfect for applications where contact is required, like using a Non-Mercury Glass Thermometer, 0 to 230F, Total Immersion.
-For non-contact temperature measurement, consider using an infrared thermometer.
+For non-contact temperature measurement, consider using an infrared thermometer or a non-mercury glass thermometer.

 Digital dial thermometers have a moderate to use of adjectives and adverbs, with occasional metaphors and similes.